 Retail electric customers will pay the transition charges to retail electric providers who supply them with electric power as part of their single bill for electric service.
-The retail electric providers will be obligated to remit to the servicer payments of the transition charges as described under "Retail Electric Providers--Payment of Transition Charges."
+The retail electric providers will be obligated to remit to the servicer payments of the transition charges as described under "Retail Electric Providers-Payment of Transition Charges."
 The servicer will have rights only under very limited circumstances to collect transition charges directly from retail electric customers.
 The servicer will not pay any shortfalls resulting from the failure of any retail electric provider to forward transition charge collections.
-If a retail electric provider defaults in the payment of transition charges, the retail electric provider must implement one of the courses of action described under "Retail Electric Providers--Remedies Upon Default."
+If a retail electric provider defaults in the payment of transition charges, the retail electric provider must implement one of the courses of action described under "Retail Electric Providers-Remedies Upon Default."

 Write-Off Experience.
 The table below sets forth net write-off experience with respect to payments owed to the retail electric providers CenterPoint Houston serves.
 The information in the table is derived from data provided to the servicer by retail electric providers.
 Neither we nor the servicer has independently verified this information.
 We cannot assure you that this historical data will be indicative of future experiences.
+The statutorily guaranteed true-up mechanism mitigates the effect of any write-offs on the scheduled payment of a series of transition bonds.
+Please read "CenterPoint Houston's Financing Order-Statutorily Guaranteed True-Ups."

-NET WRITE-OFF FOR 12 MOI NTHS ENDED MAY 31,
+Net write- off for 12 months ended May 31,

-2003 2004
+2003 2004 2005

-Residential customers 2.7% 3.4%
+Residential customers 2.7% 3.4% 1.9%

-Non-residential customers 0.5% 0.6%
+Non-residential customers 0.5% 0.6% 0.4%